 Skerries Team’s Emergency Rescue Vehicles

-The team’s current response vehicles include a Toyota Hilux 4WD, Isuzu D-Max 4WD & Polaris Ranger all terrain vehicle.
+The team’s current response vehicles include two Toyota Hilux 4WD & a Polaris Ranger all terrain vehicle.
 These three vehicles are used for search and rescue operations (SAR) and carry the full kit of rescue equipment.